 Snorkel in hidden bays, laze on pristine beaches, and feast on tantalizing Thai cuisine prepared by a local chef.
 Get away from it all aboard a small private catamaran on a four-day voyage through some of Thailand’s most alluring islands.
 This is a perfect add-on to our other Thailand trips or a serene escape from the crowds of Phuket.

-Sailing the Andaman Islands of Thailand.
+Sail the Andaman Islands of Thailand.
 James Bond Island visit.
 Railay Beach visit.
 Koh Haa visit.
 Snorkelling in Monkey Bay.
-Island visits included Krabi Islands, Koh Phi Phi Don and Northern Phuket Islands.
-Snorkelling equipment, and two kayaks.
+Island visits included Krabi Islands, Koh Phi Phi Don, and Northern Phuket Islands.
+Snorkelling equipment and two kayaks.

 Snorkel in crystal-clear water, sail through stunning southern Thai islands, feast on tantalizing Thai cuisine, relax on secluded beaches

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.

 VERY IMPORTANT: Please ensure that you print a final copy of your Trip Details to review a couple of days prior to travel, in case there have been changes that affect your plans.